Cheeky Angel: Characters

 While Megumi is physically a very attractive female, she still retains her masculine mannerisms and fighting abilities, which she uses very often, attracting the 'Megu-chan Protection Club', a group of misfit admirers.
 Nobody else knows she used to be a boy but was transformed into a girl; initially only Megumi's best friend, Miki, knew her secret, however the protection club quickly finds out.
 Out of all the men at school, the only one who seems to make any headway is Genzō Soga for his unparalleled willingness to do anything to prove himself to Megumi.
 A tomboy at heart, if she unintentionally displays any sort of affection for anyone, she is very quick to deny everything.
-At the end of the manga, it is revealed that she was and always had been a girl.
+It is revealed that she was and always had been a girl.
 She wished to be a boy because when they were younger, despite being stronger than Genzō, he injured himself to protect her, saying that it was a man's duty to protect a woman, and she wanted to protect Miki from any harm.
-She confesses her love to Genzo at the end of the series, and kisses him.
+She confesses her love to Genzō at the end of the series, and kisses him.